 “By developing unified digital strategies, you’re actually advocating for the customer by building digital solutions that aim to understand him or her better,” Boyer says.
 “We can’t live in a world where our responsibility is very much structured in one area.
 Our real responsibility is to first understand our customers and then understand how we can leverage other digital spaces within our organization.
 We must move toward the common future goal—which is being customer-first.”

-Learn more!
-Examine the role of the digital strategist, as well as healthcare CRM strategies and other digital solutions, at the Healthcare Marketing & Physician Strategies Summit.
+Learn more about the role of the digital strategist, as well as healthcare CRM strategies and other digital solutions!
+Order the 2019 Healthcare Marketing & Physician Strategies Summit Playback.

 This post was developed in partnership with True North Custom, the official content partner for the 2019 Healthcare Marketing & Physician Strategies Summit.